UCL-CCS/EasyVVUQ/docs/source/old/fusion_tutorial.rst

 for this analysis.

 Below we provide a commented script that shows how the Campaign is built up and then employed.
-We also provide an outline of how each element is setup.
+We also provide an outline of how each element is set up.

 EasyVVUQ Script Overview
 ------------------------

 We illustrate the intended workflow using the following basic example script, a python implementation of the reduced fusion workflow model.

 The input files for this tutorial are